 This is particularly applicable to people who use the internet very frequently, download software, video and music regularly, stream video and music content or play online games.
 However if you expect that you will need more allowance than this you can opt for 'unlimited' broadband, which will allow you to download as much as you want per month with little restriction.

-Also it's important to note that many unlimited download packages are not in fact as 'unlimited' as they seem to be - many broadband providers impose a 'cap' on how much you can download.
+Also it is important to note that many unlimited download packages are not in fact as 'unlimited' as they seem to be - many broadband providers impose a 'cap' on how much you can download.
 This means that if you go over a certain very high limit your service may be temporarily suspended or you may be charged.
-This generally isn't something to worry about though unless you use the internet very excessively, to the point that other users' connections are suffering.
+This generally is not something to worry about though unless you use the internet very excessively, to the point that other users' connections are suffering.

-If you take a look at how much you do download on average per month, you should be able to find a broadband package with the right download limit for you - meaning you aren't paying out unnecessarily for a limit you never reach.
+If you take a look at how much you do download on average per month, you should be able to find a broadband package with the right download limit for you - meaning you are not paying out unnecessarily for a limit you never reach.

 You can compare your options in our broadband deals comparison table.